ljqcodelove/ljqcodelove.github.io/_pages/about.md

   - /about.html
 ---

-I’m Jinqing Lian (连金清), a second-year (counting from 0) Ph.D. student majoring in Computer Science at Beijing University of Posts and Telecommunications.
+I’m Jinqing Lian, a second-year (counting from 0) Ph.D. student majoring in Computer Science at Beijing University of Posts and Telecommunications.
 I am very fortunate to be advised by Prof. [Yingxia Shao](https://shaoyx.github.io/).

 My research interest lies in Knobs Tuning of Distributed Stream Processing Systems (DSDPS), vector databases, and etc.